ilyathewhite/PasswordForm/Readme/README.md

         .eraseToAnyPublisher()
 }
 ```
 It describes how to make a data transformation chain.
-Here is how we use this for all text fields.
-When we make the store, we add 3 effects that keep running while the form is there:
+To use this for all text fields, when we make the store, we add 3 effects that keep running while the form is there:
 ```Swift
 static func store() -> SignUp.Store {
     let store = Store(State(), reducer: reducer)